r-spatialecology/shar/paper.md

 # Summary

 Analyzing species-habitat associations is one tool to study the importance of abiotic processes in shaping the spatial point pattern of ecological objects.
-Even though the `R` programming language offers many solutions for spatial point pattern analysis, currently there is no functionality to analyze species-habitat associations.
+Even though the `R` programming language offers many solutions for spatial point pattern analyzis, currently there is no functionality to analyze species-habitat associations.
-The `shar` packages allows to analyze species-habitat associations.
-Because it is based based on widely used spatial `R` packages and requires to apply only very few core functions, the package provides an easy and straightforward way to analyze species-habitat associations.
+Because the `shar` package is based on widely used `R` packages for spatial analyzes and requires to apply only very few core functions, it provides an easy and straightforward way to analyze species-habitat associations.

 # Statement of need

 Species-habitat associations are a result of certain species being specialized to certain abiotic conditions [@Tilman1993] and typically result in a clustering of these species at suitable habitats [@Harms2001; @Comita2007].
 Thus, analyzing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial species distribution [@Garzon-Lopez2014].
-However, since also biotic processes (e.g., competition, limited seed dispersal) can lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes.
+However, since also biotic processes (e.g., competition, limited seed dispersal) can lead to a clustering of species, analyzes of species-habitat associations need to control for potential biotic processes.

 A spatial point pattern consists the locations of all objects in a study area and assumes that the object locations can be described by points [@Wiegand2014].
 Ecologists use spatial point patterns to conclude the underlying ecological processes that shaped the patterns and many studies using for example individual tree locations can be found in the literature [@Velazquez2016].
-The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analysis, such as summary functions and null model simulations.
+The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analyzis, such as summary functions and null model simulations.
 However, even though many ecological studies analyzing species-habitat associations can be found in the literature [e.g., @John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` does not allow to straightforward analyze species-habitat associations.

 Thus, the `shar` package was developed to provide an "out-of-the-box" tool set to analyze species-habitat associations of spatial point patterns.